AttestLLM: Efficient Attestation Framework for Billion-scale On-device LLMs: Method

-As in Figure~\ref{fig:diagram}, \sys{} consists of two main parts: (i) offline LLM watermarking, which encodes unique device-specific watermarks onto the model; and (ii) online attestation with TEE, which securely verifies the watermarks within the hardware's protected enclave, ensuring only the owner's authorized model can be inferred in the normal world.
-Details of each component are in Section~\ref{sec:watermark} and Section~\ref{sec:attestation}, respectively.
+As in Figure~\ref{fig:diagram}, \sys{} consists of two main components: (i) offline watermarking (Section~\ref{sec:watermark}), which encodes device-specific watermarks onto LLM while preserving model quality and robustness; and (ii) online attestation (Section~\ref{sec:attestation}), which securely verifies the watermarks within the hardware's protected enclave in TEE, ensuring only the owner's authorized LLM can be executed in REE.